tab666/2024-final-project-GUISS--TABARA/README.md

 # Linguistic-project
-To find the files, decompress the archive.zip
+To run the files, please decompress the archive.zip